radicle-dev/radicle-alpha/docs/source/guide/index.rst

 The radicle guide
 ==================

-radicle is a language for building and interacting with chains of the Open Source Network.
-What these chains do--how they behave--is entirely up to you.
+radicle is a language for building and interacting with machines of the Open Source Network.
+What these machines do--how they behave--is entirely up to you.

-This guide provides an introduction to radicle--as a language, as a tool for building chains, and as a means of interacting with existing chains.
+This guide provides an introduction to radicle--as a language, as a tool for building machines, and as a means of interacting with existing machines.

 An example
 ------------

-As a running example, we'll create a chain for managing the issues of a repository.
+As a running example, we'll create a machine for managing the issues of a repository.
 We'll see how to define the format of issues that can be created;
-how to define rights and permissions for certain types of interaction; and how to allow for future changes to the chain.
+how to define rights and permissions for certain types of interaction; and how to allow for future changes to the machine.

 .. code-block:: radicle